marmelab/react-admin/Actions.md

 Fetching data is called a *side effect*, since it calls the outside world, and is asynchronous.
 Usual actions may have other side effects, like showing a notification, or redirecting the user to another page.
 React-admin provides the following hooks to handle most common side effects:

 - `useNotify`: Return a function to display a notification.
-The arguments should be a message (it can be a translation key), a level (either `info` or `warning`), an `options` object to pass to the `translate` function (in the case of the default i18n provider, using Polyglot.js, it will be the interpolation options used for passing variables), a boolean to set to `true` if the notification should contain an "undo" button and a number corresponding to the notification duration.
+The arguments should be a message (it can be a translation key), a level (either `info`, `success` or `warning`), an `options` object to pass to the `translate` function (in the case of the default i18n provider, using Polyglot.js, it will be the interpolation options used for passing variables), a boolean to set to `true` if the notification should contain an "undo" button and a number corresponding to the notification duration.
 - `useRedirect`: Return a function to redirect the user to another page.
 The arguments should be the path to redirect the user to, and the current `basePath`.
 - `useRefresh`: Return a function to force a rerender of the current view (equivalent to pressing the Refresh button).
 - `useUnselectAll`: Return a function to unselect all lines in the current `Datagrid`.
 Pass the name of the resource as argument.